 Our aging parents deal with physical and sometimes mental declines that challenge their ability to completely take care of themselves on their own.
 They don’t like the idea of moving out of their homes to a senior care facility.
 How will they safely age at home, in a safe and happy environment?

 Today an estimated 3.4 million senior home care givers provide support services to an aging population that emphatically wants to ‘age in place.’
 According to the Bureau of Labor Statistics “Employment of home health aides and personal care aides is projected to grow 36 percent from 2018 to 2028, much faster than the average for all occupations.
 As the baby-boom population ages and the elderly population grows, the demand for the services of home health aides and personal care aides will continue to increase.”
 While most families turn to senior care agencies to provide support personnel to aging family members, an increasing number of families prefer to hire directly, citing both reduced costs and greater control over caregiver selection as their primary motivations.

 Families who choose to privately hire senior caregivers assume a considerable number of responsibilities that other families rely on the agencies to handle.
 Family members need to act as a human resources department on behalf of the elder who needs care, conducting careful recruiting and interviewing.
-They also assume responsibilities for reference-checking and thorough background screening, in addition to compliance with payroll, tax and labor laws.
+They also assume responsibilities for reference-checking and a thorough caregiver background check, in addition to compliance with payroll, tax and labor laws.